21 Hairstyles for Older Black Women With Gray Hair: Beautiful Ideas to Inspire You

 12. Shoulder-Length Silver Bob

 This bob has a clean outline, but it doesn’t feel rigid or sharp.
+It neutralizes brassiness while leaving hair soft and full, helping layered cuts look healthy, not dull, with lasting brightness.

 13. Side-Swept Silver Finish